I’m going to keep this blog post very short and to the point as, because it’s such a dry subject, I don’t want to bore you all to tears!

 NFTs are quite a new online phenomenon, but they are everywhere at the moment.

-I can’t see how they’ll make any difference to the everyday Instagram user and for Content Creators like myself, I think we are a very long way off before NFTs become mainstream on the platform.
+I can’t see how they’ll make any difference to the everyday Instagram user and for Content Creators like myself, I think we are a very long way off before Instagram and NFTs become mainstream.

 So, for the time being, I shall file this new “feature” away with all the other Instagram features that come and go without making any impact.